Best Winter Destinations in the USA

 New York City is easily one of the most magical USA destinations to visit in the winter, especially during the holidays!
 From the famous tree lighting at Rockefeller Center, Ice skating in Central Park, or the Christmas Market at Bryant Square, there is a ton to see and do!

-Let’s not forget the Holiday Windows at Macy’s or the beautiful Christmas decorations at Saks Fifth Ave, and Cartier, to name a few.
-And of course, there are still all the other things about NYC that make it such a special destination to visit all year!
+Let’s not forget the Holiday Windows at Macy’s or the beautiful Christmas decorations at Saks Fifth Ave and Cartier, all of which are free NYC activities.
+And, of course, there are still all the other things about NYC that make it such a special destination to visit all year!
 To see the best the city has to offer, I would recommend 4 days in New York!

 If you plan on visiting NYC during the Holidays, don’t forget to see the Rockettes Christmas Spectacular and Dyker Heights, Brooklyn for over-the-top NYC Christmas decorations!
 New York also has some of the best Christmas trees to see.
 And if you’re lucky, you might even get to experience a blanket of snow in Central Park.

 So if you think NYC might be your perfect winter getaway, peep my New York travel tips that are full of useful guides from me- aka a New Yorker along with my list of all the fun things to do at night in NYC.

 Mammoth Lakes, California